Historiography of the Gaspee affair: Imperial School

+The period from 1865 to 1900 was a dry spell for historians writing about Rhode Island events leading up to the American War for Independence, although there was a significant body of work written on Massachusetts at the time.

-Meanwhile, more professional and academic American historians were following in the footsteps of Jared Sparks (1789–1866) and George Bancroft (1800–1891) by visiting British archives to uncover the information that officials in London had at their disposal and how they made decisions that affected the North American colonies.
-Their work, later known as the "Imperial School" of historical interpretation, provided a more balanced view of the conflict that took into account both the reasonings of the Patriot and Loyalists in their actions alongside that of the British Parliament.
+Meanwhile, American historians were following in the footsteps of Jared Sparks (1789–1866) and George Bancroft (1800–1891) by visiting British archives to uncover the information that officials in London had at their disposal, and to discern how they made decisions that affected the American colonies.
+Their work became known as the "Imperial School" of historical interpretation, and it took into account both the reasonings of the Patriots and Loyalists in their actions alongside that of the British Parliament.
 George Louis Beer (1872–1920) and Herbert L. Osgood (1855–1918) examined the changes in mercantilist ideology among European theorists that influenced the decisions of the Privy Council in dealing with the American colonies.

-After the Seven Years' War, Britain returned some colonies in the Caribbean to the French but retained Canada, which marked a shift in colonial administration, and new and emerging markets were valued more highly than mere production of resources.
-Controlling, regulating, and collecting the revenues of colonial markets, the scholars explained, would become divisive points of contention in the 1760s and the 1970s.
+After the French and Indian War, Britain returned some colonies in the Caribbean to the French but retained Canada, which marked a shift in colonial administration.
+Controlling, regulating, and collecting the revenues of colonial markets, the scholars explained, became divisive points of contention in the 1760s and the 1770s.